numbas/numbas-extension-jsxgraph/README.md

 This extension provides the [JSXGraph](https://jsxgraph.org) library and functions to create diagrams inside a Numbas question.

+## Examples

+The [JSXGraph demo exam](https://numbas.mathcentre.ac.uk/exam/652/jsxgraph-demo/preview/) contains a collection of questions demonstrating different techniques to do with JSXGraph.

+## Creating a diagram

+The preferred method to create a diagram is one of the `jsxgraph` or `jessiecode` functions.
+These produce a value with the type `jsxgraphboard`, which can be inserted into content areas by substitution with curly braces.

+You should create the board in a question variable, so that its state can be saved and restored in case the student leaves and resumes their attempt.

+## Linking a diagram to marking and part inputs

+The `jxg_` functions described below can be used to access properties of a JSXGraph diagram inside a part's marking algorithm.

+To link a part's input field to a JSXGraph diagram, you must describe how the link will work in each direction: from the input to the diagram, and vice versa.
+This is achieved by defining two notes in the part's marking algorithm, `jxg_input` and `jxg_output`.

+## `jxg_input`

+The `jxg_input` note describes how to take input from the student and modify the JSXGraph diagram.
+It is a list of operations to perform.
+Since this is a marking note, all the other notes and variables in the algorithm are available.

+The available operations are as follows:

+### `jxg_set_position(object,position)`

+Set the position of `object` to the given `position`, which should be a 2D vector.

+### `jxg_show(object,visible)`

+If `visible = true`, then show `object`, otherwise hide it.

+### `jxg_set(object,property,arguments)`

+Call the JSXGraph `set<property>` on the given object, with the given arguments.

+For example, `jxg_set(c, "radius", 5)` calls the JSXGraph method `c.setRadius(5)`.

+### `jxg_set_attribute(object,attributes)`

+`attributes` should be a dictionary mapping attribute names to values.

+This calls the JSXGraph method `setAttribute` on the given object.

+## `jxg_output`

+The `jxg_output` note describes how to take the state of the diagram to fill in the part's input field.

+The note should return a value of the same type as the marking algorithm's `studentAnswer` variable.
+For example, for a "number entry" part this note should produce a string, representing what the student should write.

 ## JME functions

 ### `jsxgraph(width, height, [boundingBox], objects, [options])`